bxparks/rpn83p/README.md

 ## Feedback and Support

-If you have any questions, comments, or feature requests for this library, please use the [GitHub Discussions](https://github.com/bxparks/rpn83p/discussions) for this project.
+If you have any questions, comments, bugs, or feature requests for this application, you can file a ticket in the [GitHub Issues](https://github.com/bxparks/rpn83p/issues).
+They will be handled on a best-effort basis.
+Remember that this software comes with no warranties and no guarantees of support.

-If you have bug reports, please file a ticket in [GitHub Issues](https://github.com/bxparks/rpn83p/issues).
-Feature requests should go into Discussions first because they often have alternative solutions which are useful to remain visible, instead of disappearing from the default view of the Issue tracker after the ticket is closed.
+For feature requests, I recommend scanning through the [Future Enhancements](docs/USER_GUIDE.md#future-enhancements) section in the User Guide and verify that your feature is not already there.
+I use the User Guide document to manage the sprawling collection of features because it's faster and easier for me compared to dealing with the overhead of the GitHub web UI, especially for small features that can be described in a few sentences.
+Usually only the larger and more complicated features will get their own GitHub tickets.
+But I understand that Users will find it easier to submit a ticket to GitHub Issues.

 Please refrain from emailing me directly unless the content is sensitive.
 The problem with email is that I cannot reference the email conversation when other